Electronic Literature Organization: Founding and early years (1999-2002)

 The ELO was founded in 1999 in Chicago by Scott Rettberg, Robert Coover, and Jeff Ballowe.
 Rettberg took the role as CEO, and Ballowe was president.
 In a book chapter about this early phase, Rettberg describes the first three years as a "turbulent and exciting period".

-An article in the Los Angeles Times in describes the first reading organised by the ELO in July 2000, "a recent evening at the home of Microsoft executive Richard Bangs", with "trays of light finger food and delicately chilled Chardonnay" with "guests from high-tech east side Seattle mingled with representatives of the old-guard arts establishment and half a dozen writers of new fiction who had come to read from their work".
+An article in the Los Angeles Times describes the first reading organised by the ELO in July 2000, "a recent evening at the home of Microsoft executive Richard Bangs", with "trays of light finger food and delicately chilled Chardonnay" with "guests from high-tech east side Seattle mingled with representatives of the old-guard arts establishment and half a dozen writers of new fiction who had come to read from their work".

 The new organization was able to ride the excitement of the tech industry during the dot-com bubble, but also suffered from the subsequent crash.

 Transition to academic hosts (2002-2008)

 The ELO had early successes in obtaining funding from individuals in the technology industry and the Ford Foundation (which funded the Electronic Literature Symposium at UCLA in 2002) and the Rockefeller Foundation (which funded work on the Electronic Literature Directory).
 However, the dot com crash made funding dry up, and despite some local funding in Chicago, the organization had to transition from having full-time staff and an office to being hosted by universities.
 In 2001 the ELO moved to UCLA, supported by the English department.
 Marjorie Luesebrink became president, N. Katherine Hayles was faculty advisor, and Jessica Pressman was the managing director.
 The organization has since been hosted by universities, including the University of Maryland, College Park in 2006 where it was supported by the Maryland Institute for Technology in the Humanities (under the direction of Matthew Kirschenbaum), and MIT under the leadership of Nick Montfort.
+The ELO is currently hosted at York University, Toronto, Canada, under the leadership of Caitlin Fisher, marking the first time this international organization has moved its headquarters outside of the United States.